cybergarage/go-redis/doc/server_impl.md

 }
 ```

-The DBContext has the connection information such as the selected database identifier, and the all handler methods should return the appropriate RESP message response.
+The Conn has the connection information such as the selected database identifier, and the all handler methods should return the appropriate RESP message response.

 ### STEP4: Setting your user command handler